 Independent of where you live, Blue Raven Solar is going to help you save money on your electricity bill year-round.
 We are able to do this through our BluePower Plus+ financing program.

 Most homeowners don’t have enough disposable income to pay for their panels outright, so we have set up a financing program where we cover the homeowner’s first 18 months of loan payments.
-Yes, you read that right!
-Each month our customers receive a check that they can apply directly to cover the entirety of their monthly solar loan payment.
-This means that our customers will not have to postpone the payment of those months plus interest, but rather start saving hundreds from day one of their solar journey.
+Customers start saving from day one of their solar journey.

 If you’re interested in seeing what solar looks like on your roof, feel free to click the link below and fill out an application for a free solar consultation.
 In this consultation, one of our solar specialists will walk you through a custom solar proposal that shows potential cost and savings over the solar system’s lifetime.
-Most customers are eligible to get their first 18 months covered, so click the link below and sign up for a free solar consultation today!
+Most customers are eligible to get their first 18 months of payments covered by us, so click the link below and sign up for a free solar consultation today!

 Sorry, the comment form is closed at this time.